 You might have noticed them in the bestseller lists on Amazon, on the shelves in bookstores near you and, quite probably, in your friends’ backpack.
-Coloring books for adults are all hype these days – apparently it’s a really good way to de-stress, by involving both logic and creativity.
+Colouring books for adults are all hype these days – apparently, it’s a really good way to de-stress, by involving both logic and creativity.

-And this is where Colorfy comes in: it’s a really cool and easy-to-use coloring book app (for adults and kids alike), for iOS and Android, that’ll rock your artistic world.
+And this is where Colorfy comes in: it’s a really cool and easy-to-use colouring book app (for adults and kids alike), for iOS and Android, that’ll rock your artistic world.

 Do you see yourself acquiring a bunch of art supplies and schlepping them around all day long for the one moment when you have the luxury of catering to your meditation and artistic needs?
 Probably not.
 That’s why you should give this app a try.

 Are you stressed out?
-Coloring some shapes might get you relaxed.
+Colouring some shapes might get you relaxed.

 The app features an inspiration feed as well, much like your Instagram feed: you have the option of liking the drawings and commenting on them as well.
 Double-tap the picture to heart it – sounds familiar, right?
 You can easily share your works with your friends, either on social media or in private messages.
 It’s up to you.

-The app is really clean looking and easy to use: high quality, simple and modern, mostly grey toned interface to amplify the importance of your artistic work and to make it easier for you to envision what you want to do.
-It’s your chance to deconnect and create – take it!
+The app is really clean looking and easy to use: high quality, simple and modern, mostly grey-toned interface to amplify the importance of your artistic work and to make it easier for you to envision what you want to do.
+It’s your chance to disconnect and create – take it!